Indira Gandhi

-Gandhi is remembered as the most powerful woman in the world during her tenure.
-Her supporters cite her leadership during victories over geopolitical rivals China and Pakistan, the Green Revolution, a growing economy in the early 1980s, and her anti-poverty campaign that led her to be known as "Mother Indira" (a pun on Mother India) among the country's poor and rural classes.
-Henry Kissinger described her as an "Iron Lady", a nickname that became associated with her tough personality.
+Gandhi was cremated at the site now known as Shakti Sthal (transl.
+'Place of strength').
+The site is marked by a large monolithic rock of iron ore commemorating her as the "Iron Lady of India".
+Gandhi is remembered as one of the most powerful women in the world.
+Her supporters cite her leadership during victories over geopolitical rivals China and Pakistan, the Green Revolution, a growing economy in the early 1980s, and her anti-poverty campaign that led her to be known as Mother Indira among the country's poor and rural population.
 Critics note her cult of personality and authoritarian rule of India during the Emergency.
 In 1999, she was named "Woman of the Millennium" in an online poll organised by the BBC.
 In 2020, she was named by Time magazine among the 100 women who defined the past century as counterparts to the magazine's previous choices for Man of the Year.

 Early life and career

 Indira Gandhi was born in British ruled India as Indira Nehru, into a Kashmiri Pandit family on 19 November 1917 in Allahabad (present-day Prayagraj) in Uttar Pradesh.
 Her father, Jawaharlal Nehru, was a leading figure in the Indian movement for independence from British rule, and became the first Prime Minister of the Dominion (and later Republic) of India.
 Indira was her parents' only surviving child (she had a younger brother who died while young); she grew up with her mother, Kamala Nehru, at the Anand Bhavan, a large family estate in Allahabad.
 In 1930, the Nehru family donated the mansion to the Indian National Congress and renamed it Swaraj Bhavan (meaning abode of freedom).
 A new mansion was built nearby to serve as the family residence and given the name of the old Anand Bhavan.
 Indira had a lonely and unhappy childhood.
 Her father was often away, directing political activities or incarcerated, while her mother was frequently bedridden with illness and later suffered an early death from tuberculosis.
 Indira had limited contact with her father, mostly through letters.